sixdegrees/rooibos/README.md

 # Compatibility

-* WebKit (Safari, Chrome) and Firefox.
-IE compatibility is coming (IE8 may be good).
+* WebKit (Safari, Chrome) and Firefox
+* IE8 is almost good
+* There will be a compatibility layer for IE7 but I don't guarantee anything
+* Opera...
+Don't have plans for it

 # Development